bonds/bonds.github.io/content/posts/2022-05-05-junior-vs-senior-managers.md

 Junior: I start with making sure everyone on my team gets what they want individually and then work towards our collective goals

-Senior: I start with making sure we’ll achieve our collective goals and then I make sure each of my team individually (and all of our stakeholder groups) share in our success
+Senior: I start with making sure we’ll achieve our collective goals and then I make sure each of my team individually (and all of our stakeholder groups) shares in our success

 ### Further Reading